MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/sprint 1 -product vision/user-stories.md

 ## User Stories

 ### Feature1: Home page
 **Description**

-- As a user, I would like to use a search bar.
+- As a user, I would like to use a search bar so that I can find specific pet products.
-- As a manager, I want to create a list of popular products and display them on the home page
+- As a user, I would like to see a search results page with previews of relevant products so that I can narrow down my search.
-- As a manager, I want to create a list of products with heavy disounts and display them on the home page
+- As a site administrator, I want to display popular items to a section on the home page so I can increase site traffic to popular affiliate links.
-- As a user, I want to be able to shop by animal, brand, or product type.
+- As a site administrator, I want to display heavily discounted items to a section on the home page so I can attract user traffic to good deals.

 **Constraints**